 Exchange students may choose to live on-campus (subject to availability) or if you would prefer to live off-campus, there's plenty of private sector accommodation available close to the University (see York Accommodations for Visiting Students).

-Housing options are divided up into Bands 1 through 4, 1 being the most economical.
-All on campus housing includes
+On-campus housing options are divided up into Bands 1 through 4, 1 being the most economical.
+There is a range of self-catered and catered accommodation options with ensuite and shared bathrooms available.

 This is a Bilateral Exchange Program.
 Students are enrolled as regular students at the partner university, pay Mason tuition to Mason, and pay room and board abroad.
 Students can use the budget sheets located at the top of this page to see what GEO estimates as expenses.